What is the camp's vision and how is it put into practice?

 What is your background and experience in leading summer camps?
 Is the camp governed by a board or an owner-operator?

-Ryerson Summer Day Camps is operated by the Department of Athletics at Ryerson University.
-Mike is supported by the Department’s leadership team, including Athletics Director Dr. Ivan Joseph and Manager of Recreation Anthony Seymour.
+Ryerson Summer Day Camps is operated by the Department of Athletics & Recreation at Ryerson University.
+Matt is supported by the Department’s leadership team, including Andrew Pettit, Director of Recreation, Equity, and Active Well-being.

 What kind of training do staff receive?